idontnow/installers-4-lutris/star-wars-pit-droids/README.md

 **FOOT NOTES**

-¹The game MAY run and play without a patch, but that would at least require additional tweaking for the 16-bit SafeDisc DRM for compatibility with modern versions of Windows (https://www.pcgamingwiki.com/wiki/Star_Wars:_Pit_Droids#cite_note-3) which is way outside the scope of my knowledge.
+¹The game MAY run and play without a patch, but that would at least require additional tweaking of the 16-bit SafeDisc DRM for compatibility with modern versions of Windows (https://www.pcgamingwiki.com/wiki/Star_Wars:_Pit_Droids#cite_note-3) which is way outside the scope of my knowledge.
 Even if you could get that to work, the game would still prompt you to insert your game CD before it plays, and stop you from playing whenever you eject the CD, which can get annoying if you don't want to keep the disc spinning in your physical drive or mounted virtually all the time.